-The phospholipid synthesis shares the first steps with the TAG synthesis, up until one of the AGPAT adds a second fatty acid to a LPA to yield a phosphatidate.
-For phospholipid synthesis, PA can be either metabolized to phosphatidylcholine or phosphatidylethanolamine, or converted to a DAG by one of the PAP.
-The DAG can be further converted to different phospholipids such as phosphatidylinositol.
-Contrary to TAG synthesis, which occurs mostly on the internal ER membrane, the phospholipids-specific steps are thought to occur mostly on the external ER membrane.
-A significant proportion of phospholipids synthesis, mainly the conversion of phosphatidylserine to phosphatidylethanolamine, also occurs in the mitochondrial membrane [106].
+Phospholipid synthesis shares the first same steps as TAG synthesis, up until one of the AGPATs adds a second fatty acid to an LPA to yield phosphatidate.
+For phospholipid synthesis, PA can be either metabolized to phosphatidylcholine or phosphatidylethanolamine or converted to a DAG by one of the PAPs.
+DAG can be further converted to different phospholipids, such as phosphatidylinositol.
+In contrast to TAG synthesis, which occurs mostly on the internal ER membrane, the phospholipid-specific steps are thought to occur mostly on the external ER membrane.
+A significant proportion of phospholipid synthesis, mainly the conversion of phosphatidylserine to phosphatidylethanolamine, also occurs in the mitochondrial membrane [106].
 Sphingomyelin synthesis occurs in the Golgi apparatus by transfer of a phosphocholine from a phosphatidylcholine to a ceramide by sphingomyelin synthase [107].
-Ceramides are themselves made by condensation of a serine with palmitic acid (16:0) in the ER [108].
-Phospholipid synthesis is poorly understood in the mammary gland and appears to be implicated in the regulation of MFG size [23], and is an area of milk fat synthesis requiring more research.
+Ceramides are themselves produced by condensation of a serine with palmitic acid (16:0) in the ER [108].
+Phospholipid synthesis is poorly understood in the mammary gland and appears to be involved in the regulation of MFG size [23], which is an area of milk fat synthesis that requires further research.

 Regulation of milk fat synthesis

-Multiple molecular pathways regulate the expression of milk fat synthesis genes in the mammary gland.
-Perhaps the most important transcription factor relating to lipid synthesis in the mammary gland is SREBP [109, 110].
-The SREBP are transcription factors with various roles, amongst which is to promote the transcription of most lipid synthesis gene such as FAS, ACC, FATP, and FABP [110].
-They are sensitive to both activating signals from the serine/threonine kinase 1 (AKT1) pathway, and deactivating signals from the AMP-activated protein kinase (AMPK) pathway.
-The AMPK pathway is most often activated during period of negative energy balance [111].
+Multiple molecular pathways regulate the expression of genes involved in milk fat synthesis in the mammary gland.
+The most important transcription factor related to lipid synthesis in the mammary gland may be SREBP [109, 110].
+The SREBPs are transcription factors with various roles, including promoting the transcription of most lipid synthesis genes, such as FAS, ACC, FATP, and FABP [110].
+The SREBPs are sensitive to both activating signals from the serine/threonine kinase 1 (AKT1) pathway and deactivating signals from the AMP-activated protein kinase (AMPK) pathway.
+The AMPK pathway is most often activated during periods of negative energy balance [111].
 As such, it tends to inhibit lipid synthesis via two mechanisms.
 First, it phosphorylates SREBP1, reducing its activity.
-Second, it inactivates the enzymes, preventing synthesis of fatty acids [112].
+Second, it inactivates ACC enzymes, preventing the synthesis of fatty acids [112].
 The AKT pathway is more anabolic.
-In addition to activating SREBP1, it also promotes the formation of lipid droplets, precursors to the milk fat globules [113].
-The other major transcription factor implicated in milk lipid synthesis is the peroxisome proliferator-activated receptor gamma (PPARγ).
-It is activated, amongst other things, by various fatty acids, thus bringing availability of substrate into the equation for the regulation of lipid synthesis [114].
-In the context of lactation, PPARγ is also dependent on lipin 1 for activity [115].
-Lipin 1, also known as PAP1, a key enzyme in triacylglyceride synthesis, also act as a cofactor for PPARγ.
-Expression of PAP1 is highly upregulated during lactation, contributing to the high level of lipid synthesis [57].
+In addition to activating SREBP1, it also promotes the formation of lipid droplets, precursors to milk fat globules [113].
+The other major transcription factor implicated in milk lipid synthesis is peroxisome proliferator-activated receptor gamma (PPARγ).
+It is activated, among other things, by various fatty acids, thus increasing the availability of substrate for the regulation of lipid synthesis [114].
+In the context of lactation, PPARγ is also dependent on LPIN 1 for activity [115].
+LPIN 1, a key enzyme in TAG synthesis, also acts as a cofactor for PPARγ.
+The expression of LPIN1 is highly upregulated during lactation, contributing to the high level of lipid synthesis [57].
+A thorough review of the regulation of the genes involved in milk fat synthesis was recently provided by Mu et al (2021) [8].

-The role of non-mammary tissue in milk lipid synthesis
+The role of nonmammary tissue in milk lipid synthesis